 Grown-Up Jungle Juice Recipe

 Add the fruit and ice

 Add the sliced orange, fresh raspberries, and pomegranate arils directly into the jungle juice.
-The longer the fruit sits in the punch, the more flavor they will add to the drink, making this drink perfect for prepping ahead.
+The longer the fruit sits in the punch, the more flavor it will add to the drink, making this drink perfect for prepping ahead.
 If you're afraid of the pomegranate seeds being a nuisance, you can also try freezing the seeds into ice cubes to add to the punch later on.

 To chill the jungle juice, you can do a few different things.
 You can prep the juice ahead of time and refrigerate it, so the entire batch is cold and ready.
 You can add ice directly to the punch, if your guests are eager, and your punch is self-serve.
 To avoid diluting the punch, add ice cubes to the serving glasses, and ladle the punch over top.

 Because this jungle juice is more like a lemonade punch than a mystery concoction, you can feel confident bringing it to any potluck-style party.
-The pretty pink color is perfect for a Galentine's Day party, and the easy assembly makes it ideal for busy Super Bowl gatherings.
+The pretty pink color is perfect for a Galentine's Day party, and the easy assembly makes it ideal for busy Super Bowl parties.
 You can also throw all the juices in a beverage dispenser or glass pitcher, and sip throughout summertime like an extra-boozy lemonade.
 And don't worry, it's still delicious straight out of a cooler, but this time, try taking it to the beach for a shareable summer punch.

+Grown-Up Jungle Juice Recipe